endropie/mcp-setup/src/tools/README.md

-# MCP Framework Tools
+# MCP Setup Tools

-The MCP Framework's `MCPTool` class provides an elegant way to create tools with Zod schema validation and automatic type inference.
+The MCP Setup's `MCPTool` class provides an elegant way to create tools with Zod schema validation and automatic type inference.

 ## Defining Tools